Stage 12: File Module

 Conclusion

 Now all the clients connected to port 8002, would be served the specified file.
-Thus we have implemented a basic file server.
+Thus we have implemented a simple file transfer system.
 The file server is implemented along with the pipe mechanism itself with the only difference being source reading the file attached to its ptr field and writing it to pipe.